johnt1838/pythonSmallExercises/Ping Pong/README.md

-A simple ping pong game made with turle library.
+A simple ping pong game made with turtle library.